explodinglabs/powersync/README.md

   <i>Refresh browsers with an HTTP request</i>
 </p>

+## Overview

-## How it works
+### How it works

-1. Send a `POST` request to SSEHub.
+1. Send a `POST` request to the event source.
-2. SSEHub emits the request as a Server-Sent Event.
+2. Event source emits the request as a Server-Sent Event.
-3. The webpage is connected to SSEHub and listening for events.
+3. The webpage is connected to the event source and listening for events.
 4. The webpage receives the event and refreshes itself.

 <p align="center">